MicrosoftDocs/Viva/Viva/connections/viva-connections-overview.md

 Microsoft Viva Connections is your gateway to a modern employee experience and is designed to keep everyone engaged and informed.
 Viva Connections is a customizable app in Microsoft Teams that gives different audiences in your organization a personalized destination to discover other Viva apps your organization is licensed for, relevant news, conversations, and the tools they need to succeed.

 > [!NOTE]
 > Content in this article reflects the [latest release of the Viva Connections desktop experience](https://techcommunity.microsoft.com/t5/microsoft-viva-blog/new-experiences-for-viva-connections-are-now-rolling-out/ba-p/3729071) that will become available to all customers by the end of March 2023.
+Some users in your organization may see the new experience before others.

 :::image type="content" source="../media/connections/vc-desktop-mobile.png" alt-text="Screenshot of the Viva Connections app on desktop and mobile." lightbox="../media/connections/vc-desktop-mobile.png":::